June 14, 2010

 “Penalties may be imposed under one or more of the following: University of California regulations, UC Berkeley regulations, California law, or the laws of the United States.”

-“Infractions by students may result in the temporary or permanent restriction of access privileges, notification of a student's academic advisor and/or referral of the situation to the Office of Student Judicial Affairs.”
+“Infractions by students may result in the temporary or permanent restriction of access privileges, notification of a student's academic advisor and/or referral of the situation to the Center for Student Conduct.”

 The Residential Computing Appropriate Use policy states: